 We bought the Imaginarium Mountain Rock Train Table for C last Christmas on sale, but for the quality, I would absolutely have paid the full price of $149.99.

 The table itself is quite heavy, made of real wood, sturdy with a storage drawer.
-What I like about this is after the “train phase” is up, the bottom platform flips over to a plain green so the table can be utilized for something other than trains.
+What I like about this is after the “train phase22711866-imaginarium-mountain-rock-train-table-05_updates” is up, the bottom platform flips over to a plain green so the table can be utilized for something other than trains.
 (We plan on attaching Lego boards to it and turning it into a Lego table).

 The track itself and all of the components are of great quality as well.
-I was worried at first that C would end up breaking some of the moving parts (the working crane, doors, and destination board) but honestly they’ve held up fantastic.
+I was worried at first that C would end up breaking some of the moving parts (the working crane, doors, and destination board) but honestly they’ve he0ld up fantastic.
 The crane spins around, has a magnetic piece on the end to “pick up the cargo” and is able to be raised and lowered.
 There is also a bridge that makes train sounds as the trains are pushed across it.
-C loves making the trains say “choo choo” and gets extremely excited about the flashing lights.
+C loves making the trains say “choo choo” and gets extremely excited about the flashing lights. maxresdefault

 So included with the train table is “eight trains, two vehicles, three traffic signs, a fueling station, five cargo bundles, four street lights, five wooden figures, four rock trestles, two viaducts, four trees, a crossing gate, two trestles, two construction zone cones, four rocks and over 55 pieces of wooden track and accessories”.
 There is A LOT of pieces.
 Almost too many.
 We bought this for C when he was right around 2 years old knowing that the recommended age is 3.
 C has always been ahead of the learning curve so I figured why not?
 I kept a lot of the pieces put up initially as no one in their right mind would give a child this many items.
 Over the past year, C has free choosing of what pieces of his train table he would like to play with.
 However, I still have a huge problem with the “two construction cones” and the “four rocks”.